koor-tech/koor/Documentation/Storage-Configuration/Advanced/ceph-configuration.md

 !!! attention
     It is **deprecated to manually need to set this**, the `deviceClass` property can be used on Pool structures in `CephBlockPool`, `CephFilesystem` and `CephObjectStore` CRD objects.

-By default Rook/Ceph puts all storage under one replication rule in the CRUSH Map which provides the maximum amount of storage capacity for a cluster.
+By default Kook Storage Distribution/Ceph puts all storage under one replication rule in the CRUSH Map which provides the maximum amount of storage capacity for a cluster.
 If you would like to use different storage endpoints for different purposes, you'll have to create separate storage groups.